Valencia CF Mestalla

 Unlike in England, reserve teams in Spain play in the same football pyramid as their senior team rather than a separate league.
 However, reserve teams cannot play in the same division as their senior team.
 Therefore, the team is ineligible for promotion to La Liga, the division in which the main side plays.
-Reserve teams are also no longer permitted to enter the Copa del Rey.
+Reserve teams are also no longer permitted to enter the Copa de Europa.

 History

 Founded in 1944 as Club Deportivo Mestalla, the club spent 21 seasons in the Segunda División in the period between 1947 and 1973, including a best ever finish of second place in the southern section in 1951–52; they went on to finish top of the promotion play-off group, but were ineligible for promotion to La Liga as the reserve team of Valencia CF, who were already playing in that division.